 Equipment

-- Whilst the cooked rice for your Kappa maki is still hot, gently fold it in with rice vinegar, sugar, and salt until fully coated.
+- Wash and cook your rice.
+Once done, let it cool for 5 - 10 mins and gently fold it in with rice vinegar, sugar, and salt until fully coated.

-- Place a cucumber quarter horizontally on the rice for your Kappa maki roll.
+- Place 2 cucumber slices horizontally on the rice for your Kappa maki roll.

 Nutrition